kammitama5/kammitama5.github.io/_posts/2022-12-25-Sunday-December-25th.md

 (which should be in the next seven days or so), I can dig into the meat of the book.
 I started the book, to read concurrently, but it does take a lot longer to dig through, as it's a lot denser to take in.
 - I've also listed the papers I read this week related to that.
 The corrections are also really funny; my Notes app kept trying to correct
-"Gammoids" to be "Gammons", so if you see weird stuff like that, please ignore it :)
+"Gammoids" to be "Gammons" (apparently my OS is secretly an entity based in the UK with strong feelings on Brexit), so if you see weird stuff like that, please ignore it :)
 - This week:
   - matroids and bases
   - Dependent vs Independent Sets (some recap from class)